dkatona4/remove_background_detectron2/README.md

 	 +	Creates two files:
 		 +	Masked image (the background color depends on definition)
 		 +	Cropped image
-	+  Take only 1 object from each photos.
+	+  Take only one object from each photos.
 The largest pixel area will be taken.
 	+  Faster masking.
 The script uses matrix operations, which makes the code quite fast.